Rahul0911/Rahul0911/README.md

 - 🔭 I’m currently working on **an Agentic RAG system and a Computer Vision Application to enhance workplace productivity and increase customer satisfaction.**

-- 🌱 I’m currently learning **LlamaIndex, Langchain, Computer Vision, Gradio and other cool libraries and tools**
+- 🌱 I’m currently learning **LlamaIndex, Langchain, Computer Vision, Gradio and other cool libraries and tools.**

 - 🤝 I’m looking for a **full time opportunity in AI/ML.**

 - 📫 How to reach me: **yadavrahul9966@gmail.com**

-- ⚡ Fun fact: **I ask a lot of questions**
+- ⚡ Fun fact: **I ask a lot of questions.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">